Message from the Vice-Chancellor

 A Message of Vision and Purpose

-The NLUO Mediation Cell, India's first mediation cell operated by a higher education institution, exemplifies our commitment to practical application of these principles.
-By providing free mediation services to the community, we bridge the gap between academic theory and real-world impact, while training the next generation of mediators and legal professionals.
+We take great pride in the NLUO Mediation Cell, the first of its kind operated by a higher education institution in India.
+By providing free mediation services to the community, we are bridging the gap between academic theory and real-world impact.
+This initiative not only serves the public but ensures that our students—the next generation of legal professionals—are trained in the art of empathy and practical problem-solving.

-Through the NLUO Mediation Chronicle, we aim to create a vibrant intellectual community where practitioners, academics, students, and policymakers can engage in meaningful dialogue about mediation, negotiation, and restorative justice.
-Our publication will serve as a platform for sharing research, best practices, and innovative approaches to conflict resolution.
+Through the NLUO Mediation Chronicle, we aim to foster a vibrant intellectual community.
+We envision this publication as a nexus where practitioners, academics, students, and policymakers can engage in meaningful dialogue.
+Whether discussing the implementation of the Mediation Act 2023 or the integration of technology in ODR, this platform is yours to share research, best practices, and innovative thinking.

-As we advance towards achieving SDG 16 – Peace, Justice and Strong Institutions – I encourage all members of our community to actively participate in this intellectual endeavor.
-Submit your research, share your experiences, engage with our content, and help us build a repository of knowledge that will benefit generations of legal professionals and society at large.
+As we advance towards achieving SDG 16 (Peace, Justice, and Strong Institutions), I invite you to actively participate in this endeavour.
+Let us build a repository of knowledge that democratizes the understanding of dispute resolution.

 I extend my heartfelt gratitude to our dedicated faculty, distinguished advisory board members, contributing authors, and readers who make this initiative possible.
 Together, we are not just documenting the evolution of mediation and negotiation; we are actively participating in shaping a future where conflicts are resolved with dignity, understanding, and mutual respect.